superAdmir/java-for-selenium/README/JavaCollectionFramework.md

 * What is HashSet Class?
 * What is LinkedHashSet Class?
 * What is TreeSet Class?

+Map interface in Java
+* What is Map interface?
+* What is HashMap Class?
+* What is LinkedHashMap Class?
+* What is TreeMap Class?
+* What is HashTable Class?

 ## Introduction to Collection Framework in Java